jonasongg/tp/docs/UserGuide.md

 #### 4.1.3 Viewing members: `viewMembers` or `viewm`

-Generates a list of all existing member(s).
+Displays a list of all existing member(s).
 An example of where you might want to use this command is if you want to go back to viewing all members after a search with [`findMember`](#412-finding-members-findmember-or-findm).